openebs/mayastor-docs/quickstart/performance-tips.md

 To edit the `io-engine` daemonset and set the `-l` parameter of mayastor to specify CPU cores that Mayastor reactors should run on, follow these steps:

 {% hint style="note" %}
-You can modify the `-l` parameter value to specify the CPU cores where Mayastor reactors should run.
+CPU core numbering usually starts from 0.
 In the below example, Mayastor runs on the third and fourth CPU cores.
 {% endhint %}